 REPAIR CAM – Clarinet RePad (Ana)

-We wanted to take you behind the scenes a little with Ana from our workshop and show various stages of a Clarinet RePad in action.
-Normally this is a relatively straight forward job with modern instruments but still requires a good amount of skill in both the technical precision and in time management to keep the cost affordable for the customer.
+We wanted to take you behind the scenes in our Workshop.
+Here, Ana shows various stages of a Clarinet RePad in action.
+Normally this is a relatively straight forward job with modern instruments.
+However it still requires a good amount of skill in both the technical precision and in time management.
+We want to do a great job and keep the cost affordable for the customer.

-Commonly a RePad is required when the old pads start to wear (as shown in the video), at this point they don’t keep the instrument air-tight and it becomes less efficient as a covered tube.
-From a players point of view you’ll notice that certain notes may be harder to play and the instrument will feel like it’s lost some of its ease and finesse.
+Commonly a RePad is required when the old pads start to wear down, as shown in the video.
+At this point they don’t keep the instrument air-tight and it becomes less efficient as a covered tube.
+From a players point of view you’ll notice that certain notes are harder to play and the instrument will feel like it’s lost some of its ease and finesse.
 This is a fairly gradual process and doesn’t just happen overnight.
-If you’re getting your instrument checked regularly (every 12-18 months or so) our technicians can let you know when you might be due a RePad.
+If you’re getting your instrument checked regularly (every 12-18 months) our technicians can let you know when you might be due a RePad.

 Q: How often should you get your clarinet RePadded?